 If you work in front of a computer all day, have an active job or engage in regular physical activities, you have more than likely experienced muscle knots, tension and discomfort.
 As muscle tension piles up in your body from daily wear and tear, you can quickly suffer from physical and mental pain.

 Deep tissue massage can help alleviate intense muscle tension and knots by getting down deeper into the muscle to release trapped tension and working the muscles back into a good state of flexibility, elasticity and optimal performance potential.

 Going Deep Doesn’t Mean Bringing on the Pain

 Deep tissue can get a bad reputation of being a painful type of massage where the therapist digs into your muscles with sharp, pointy elbows while applying an uncomfortable amount of pressure.
-While this type of massage can be deeper and more intense than other modalities, Smith assures that a good deep tissue massage shouldn’t be painful or leave you feeling really sore.
+While this type of massage can be deeper and more intense than other modalities, we assure that a good deep tissue massage shouldn’t be painful or leave you feeling really sore.

 Benefits Abound for Everyone

 From high-stress executives to marathon runners, deep tissue can be beneficial for unwinding and healing tight muscles, as well as diffusing high levels of stress.
 Active people, in particular, can have a lot of tension in their lower back area, as well as their hamstrings, quadriceps and calves.
 By using deep tissue massage techniques in the glute area, you can unlock a lot of the pain and tension from the lower back, as well as throughout the legs.